 Potential risks

-Because Voluma sits deeply, complications tend to be rare but more structurally impactful if they occur.
+Because Voluma sits deeply, complications are uncommon but may require more specialized management if they occur.
 Potential risks include:

 - prolonged firmness or lumpiness (usually resolves)